 Skip to main content

-Multus and SR-IOV
+Multus

 Using Multus

-Multus CNI is a CNI plugin that enables attaching multiple network interfaces to pods.
-Multus does not replace CNI plugins, instead it acts as a CNI plugin multiplexer.
+Multus CNI is a CNI Plugin that enables attaching multiple network interfaces to pods.
+Multus does not replace CNI Plugins, instead it acts as a CNI Plugin multiplexer.
 Multus is useful in certain use cases, especially when pods are network intensive and require extra network interfaces that support dataplane acceleration techniques such as SR-IOV.

 Multus can not be deployed standalone.
-It always requires at least one conventional CNI plugin that fulfills the Kubernetes cluster network requirements.
-That CNI plugin becomes the default for Multus, and will be used to provide the primary interface for all pods.
+It always requires at least one conventional CNI Plugin that fulfills the Kubernetes cluster network requirements.
+That CNI Plugin becomes the default for Multus, and will be used to provide the primary interface for all pods.

 # /etc/rancher/rke2/config.yaml